nothings/stb/docs/stb_voxel_render_interview.md

 And I'm sure there are other possible benefits to using voxels/blocks.
 Hopefully this will make it easier for people to explore the space.

-Also, the library has a pretty wide range of features to allow people to come up with some distinctive looks.
-For example, the art style of Continue?9876543210.
-I'm terrible at art, so this isn't really my thing, but I tried to put in flexible technology that could be used multiple ways.
+The library has a pretty wide range of features to allow people to come up with some distinctive looks.
+For example, the art style of Continue?9876543210 was one of the inspirations for trying to make the multitexturing capabilities flexible.
+I'm terrible at art, so this isn't really something I can come up with myself, but I tried to put in flexible technology that could be used multiple ways.

 One thing I did intentionally was try to make it possible to